Brookvale Oval

-Brookvale Oval (also known by the commercial sponsorship name 4 Pines Park) is a sporting ground located within Brookvale Park at Brookvale, New South Wales, Australia.
-The ground is owned by Northern Beaches Council and is primarily used by the Manly-Warringah Sea Eagles rugby league team.
-Brookvale Oval has an approximate capacity of 20,000 people.
-By the end of the 2022 season, Brookvale had played host to 712 first grade premiership games.
+Brookvale Oval, currently known as 4 Pines Park for sponsorship reasons, is a multi-purpose stadium in the suburb of Brookvale, Sydney, New South Wales, Australia.
+The ground is owned by Northern Beaches Council and is primarily used by the Manly Warringah Sea Eagles in the National Rugby League, with a capacity of 18,000.
+By the end of the 2023 season, Brookvale had hosted 720 first grade premiership games.

 History

 In the late nineteenth century, the suburb of Brookvale was known as Greendale.
 The name Brookvale was later adopted as that was the name of the home built by the original grantee of the land, William Francis Parker.
 It was in this area that Dan Farrell built his stone house called "Inverness" which was later to become Manly Leagues Club.

 The area known as Lot 47 A (Land Titles Office Vol. 1524 Fol.
 122) was sold to Jane Malcolm in April 1907.
 Land title records suggest that between 1907 and 1911, Malcolm carried out a subdivision of Lot 47A into four blocks.
 From Alfred Road in the west to Pine Avenue in the east, these lots respectively measured 2 acres 2 roods 12 perches, 4 acres 1 rood 41/4 perches, 2 acres 0 roods 221/4 perches and 2 acres 0 roods & 2 perches.
-Lot 47A became known in the early 1900s as "Farrell’s Paddock", and it was the location of a public gathering in April 1910 to celebrate the extension of the tram line from Manly to the village of Brookvale.
+Lot 47A became known in the early 1900s as "Farrell's Paddock", and it was the location of a public gathering in April 1910 to celebrate the extension of the tram line from Manly to the village of Brookvale.